The Ultimate Guide: Hiking The Annapurna Circuit Trek 2024

 While the tea houses have outlets to charge, it is not enough for everyone and the guides and locals will need to charge their devices first.
 I keep my camera battery chargers in an easy to access location so I can do quick charging sessions at lunch or as soon as I get to a teahouse.

-Though it adds a bit of weight, it is highly recommended to carry a large reliable power bank with around 20000 mAh worth of juice that holds its charge in cold weather so you can charge your devices several times over without worrying about doing it every day.
+Though it adds a bit of weight, it is highly recommended to carry a large reliable power bank with around 20000 mAh worth of juice that holds its charge in cold weather.
+It’s not possible to recharge or charge overnight with the limited number of sockets in the teahouses.

 Best Time To Hike The Annapurna Circuit